haf/expecto/README.md

 Expecto also provides a simple API for property based testing using FsCheck.

-VSCode and Ionide integrate out-of-the-box with Expecto's command-line output.
-There's also a nuget `Expecto.VisualStudio.TestAdapter` for Visual Studio integration.

-Or simply `dotnet run` or `dotnet watch` from the command line:
+There's a nuget `Expecto.VisualStudio.TestAdapter` for Visual Studio integration, or you can simply use `dotnet run` or `dotnet watch` from the command line.

     dotnet watch -p MyProject.Tests run -f netcoreapp3.1